-Now,-if I may speak a personal word to your Commander-in-Chief?
+Now,-if I may speak a personal word to your Commanderin-Chief?
 I want to say to you Brother Sam, that we have been trying to keep time on you this year.
 We have had a hard time to keep up with you.
 You have been going pretty fast this year, all to your credit for it was in service for a great cause.
 But we believe you have somebody back at Easton, Pa. who perhaps may be able now to keep time on you better than we.
 So, Mr. Commander, we present to you this clock (presents a clock), and as the minutes tick away, as the hours tick away, and as the chimes ring out to you we want you to know that the "Tick, tick, tick" says "We love you, Sam."
 Whenever you hear this clock and look upon it, remember it is just another tick from your thirty thousand sisters throughout this great United States of ours.
 Then, in addition to that, Brother Sam, we wanted you to have a little sweeter evidence of our love and affection, and there has been a great propaganda about the United States for the last few years, which says, "Say it with flowers."
 We come to you also bringing flowers, the sweetest messengers of friendship, those messengers that nature has given to this earth that it might be a sweet message of friendship as from one dear friend to another.
 (Presents basket of flowers).
-And those roses may wither, but take it from me, and with me from all the girls, the aroma of the love and memories of the things you have done this year for the Sons of Veterans Auxiliary and for your own splendid organization, will never die.
-Now, I want to bring you a personal message from our President.
-She bid me say to you that our National Presidents may have had fine Commanders-in-Chief before, but she knew she had had the very best of the lot, and we are so nice that we would not dare to contradict her.
-She has a very great admiration and friendship for you and a memory of your pleasant associations in the work of this last year will remain with her throughout her years.
-We thank you.
-(Shakes hands with Commander-in-Chief).
-(Applause).
+And those roses may wither, but take it from me, and with me from all the girls, the aroma of the love and memories of the things you have done this year for the Sons of Valuiliary and for your own splendid organization will nevel.